HiT: Hierarchical Transformer with Momentum Contrast for Video-Text Retrieval: Ablation Study

-\textbf{Feature Aggregation.} As illustrated in section ~\ref{video_encoders} and ~\ref{text_encoders}, we leverage \textit{Mean Pooling} to produce aggregated features before projection heads, in the sense of capturing important features from tokens.
-In this section, we evaluate three more aggregation methods, including \textit{Max Pooling}, \textit{1D-CNN} \cite{1dcnn} (kernel sizes: [2,3,4,5]) and using a \texttt{[CLS]} aggregated token.
-To obtain aggregated visual features from \texttt{[CLS]} token, similar to the text inputs, here we need embed a \texttt{[CLS]} and a \texttt{[END]} token into the first and last positions of the visual inputs.
+\textbf{Feature Aggregation.} As illustrated in Section~\ref{video_encoders} and ~\ref{text_encoders}, we leverage \textit{Average Pooling} to produce aggregated features before projection heads, in the sense of capturing important features from all tokens.
+Alternately, we evaluate three more aggregation methods, including \textit{Max Pooling}, \textit{1D-CNN} \cite{1dcnn} (kernel sizes: [2,3,4,5]) and using a \texttt{[CLS]} aggregated token.
+To obtain aggregated visual features from \texttt{[CLS]} token, similar to the text inputs, here we need to embed \texttt{[CLS]} and \texttt{[END]} tokens into the first and last positions of the visual input.
 We initialize them with random vectors.
-Table ~\ref{Feature_Aggregation} presents comparison results in terms of text-video retrieval.
-It notes that the decent results are not presented in \texttt{[CLS]}.
-We suppose the reason is that the features are not well aggregated in the \texttt{[CLS]} of feature-level.
+Table~\ref{Feature_Aggregation} presents comparison results in terms of text-video retrieval.
+Note that the decent results are not presented in \texttt{[CLS]}.
+We suppose the reason is that the features are not well aggregated in the \texttt{[CLS]} at feature-level.